Giving Up Gluten

 With unremitting dizziness and the distracting sensations, Deb stopped driving and didn't get out much.
 “I stayed home and relied on my husband to take care of a lot of the cooking, laundry and household chores.”

 The curious new symptoms alarmed Nevergall even as the timing gave her pause.
 Could they possibly be linked to removing gluten from her diet?
 It seemed like a stretch yet the coincidence was striking.
 Pushing down her growing concern, she logged into various celiac blogs and support groups and was surprised to discover threads discussing a condition called ‘gluten withdrawal.’
-It was a moment of eureka—and relief.
+It was a eureka moment —and a relief.

 “It turns out others experienced similarly disturbing symptoms when they started the gluten-free diet,” says Nevergall.
 “I figured I was going through some kind of withdrawal as my body got rid of the gluten.”